lalitsharma-ls/blockchain-ehr/README.md

 **Technologies used

-node.js and express.js as backend
+node.js and express.js as backend ,
-jquery for frontend
+jquery for frontend ,
-ejs as templating engine
+ejs as templating engine ,
-sql for centralized data storage ethereum for decentralized storage
+sql for centralized data storage  and ethereum for decentralized storage